Skip to Content

 You can easily find neem oil in stores and food markets.
 Follow the instructions on the bottle to understand how to mix things up and create an insecticide.

-This safe insecticide has been approved by the Organic Material Review Institute (OMRI).
+The Organic Material Review Institute (OMRI) has approved this safe insecticide.
 Once you spray it on your tomato plants, the tomato hornworms will ingest it and stop eating after several hours.

 Within a few days, they will die, and we will have succeeded in getting rid of them.
 The good thing about this insecticide is that it is safe for other beneficial insects.